auth0/kthw-lab/README.md

    - pod-1: 10.200.1.0/24
    - pod-2: 10.200.2.0/24

+* Each AWS resource created will be tagged with the owner tag defined in the Terrafrom main.tf default tag.
+The scripts below reference that tag when looking for the resources to configure in the labs.

 ## KTHW Labs

 1. Clone this repo and make a branch for yourself - or fork it